 Step 6: Check your average ads per page (total ad impressions/total page views).
 If the result is small, that may also signal unfilled impressions.

-Step 4: If you see in your results that you have three matches (one on the header and two in the body) then that means that the div id is set up correctly.
+On-page setup – If you see in your results that you have 3 matches of the slot ID/div ID within the page (1 on the header, 2 on the body) then that means the div id is set up properly.

-House Line item is your safety net.
+House Line items are your safety net.
 It’s the lowest priority line item that would catch all remaining impressions if none of the higher priority line items monetized it.

 Step 2: Identify which ad network you would use as House.
 This is ideally an ad network that can fill 100% of worldwide traffic.
 You may also separate your House per group of geographical locations.